SpecDD

 Tasks:

-[ ] Add validation for unsupported currency.
+[ ] Add validation for missing place name.

 Bad task: